ghxiao/city-bench/README.md

 A mapping file has two seperate sections.
 The first section is concerned with general defintions as connection strings for databases, file names, scripts, and simple constants.
+A line is ignored and treated a comment if it starst with #.

-The following definitions are possible, where `id`is the reference which has to be used in the mapping axioms:
+The following definitions are available, where `id` is the
+reference which has to be used in the mapping axioms:

 * Postgres/PostGIS connections: `CONNECTION id: conn_string`